tanjirantu/tanjirantu.github.io/_posts/using-webhooks-for-your-payment-integration/2022-01-22-benefits-of-using-webhooks-in-payment-integration.md

 This is one of the problems that event driven api can solve.

 _There are a lot of detailed articles on webhooks, the purpose of this article to see why and when we need use it in a payment integration so that we can handle some cases which might need taken care of depending on the business model.
-This is not a detailed tutorial on how to use payment methods whit webhooks from the scratch rather give you an overview of the benefits of using webhooks with an example._
+This is not a detailed tutorial on how to use payment methods whith webhooks from the scratch rather give you an overview of the benefits of using webhooks with an example._

 ##### Some common cases in payment: